elephantscale/es-training-new/machine-learning/slides/About-Machine-Learning-Class.md

 ## Goal For This ML Class

-* Goal for this class is to give you 'data practitioner' level of knowledge
+* Goal for this class is to give you 'ML Engineer' level of knowledge

 <img src="../../assets/images/machine-learning/data-practitioner.png" alt="data-practitioner.png" style="width:70%;"/> <!-- {"left" : 0.93, "top" : 1.84, "height" : 5.27, "width" : 8.39} -->